 Phylogenetic causality analysis.
 Observing that A and B are correlated famously does not guarantee that A causes B. However, non-random correlation between A and B does imply some causal association - though there are many possibilities (A causes B, B causes A, a positive feedback loop exists between A & B, some external factor C causes both A and B, etc.).
 Path analysis represents hypotheses of causality using directed acyclic graphs, then tests the different strengths of association predicted under different hypotheses of causation to test which are consistent with data.
 The cross-species nature of these data further necessitated use of phylogenetic path analysis, which also accounts for expected trait correlations among related genera.
 Hypotheses of the direction of causality between microbiome (specifically Endozoicomonas), disease, and growth rate were tested using a phylogenetic causality analysis performed in the R package phylopath76.
 This analysis tests the ability of different models to explain correlations in trait data.
-For example, does selection for a high growth rate in turn drive selection for increased Endozoicomonas abundance, which then increases disease susceptibility, or does symbiosis with Endozoicomonas itself separately increase disease and growth?
-Fourteen potential causality models were tested to incorporate all biologically plausible pathways between Endozoicomonas abundance, disease susceptibility, and growth rate (Supplementary Data Table 11a; Fig. S4).
+For example, does selection for a high growth rate in turn drive selection for increased Endozoicomonas relative abundance, which then increases disease susceptibility, or does symbiosis with Endozoicomonas itself separately increase disease and growth?
+Fourteen potential causality models were tested to incorporate all biologically plausible pathways between Endozoicomonas relative abundance, disease susceptibility, and growth rate (Supplementary Data Table 11a; Fig. S4).
 The top performing causality models according to CICc values (using both Pagel’s λ and Brownian Motion models of evolution) were averaged for interpretation and visualization.

+Analysis of Endozoicomonas ASVs.
+ASVs annotated as Endozoicomonas at the genus level were extracted from the rarefied QIIME2 coral microbiome feature table.
+Differences in ASV diversity within Endozoicomonas was assessed by PERMANOVA of Weighted UniFrac or Aitchison beta-diversity distance matrices.
+For analysis of Endozoicomonas ASVs by compartment, Endozoicomonas ASVs were pooled according to whether they had greatest abundance in mucus, tissue or skeleton.
+The relative abundance of these compartment-specific pools were then regressed against host traits using PGLS, as outlined above.

 Declarations